 Once the chocolate was hard enough to hold its form, I scooped it into 1 tablespoon sized “mounds” and placed them on a baking sheet covered in wax paper.
 I then popped the whole pan into the freezer for about 20 minutes so that the “mounds” would be hard enough to roll into balls.

 After chilling & allowing the mixture to harden enough to form into balls, I removed from the freezer and let the dipping begin!
 I typically use almond bark or plain chocolate chips for candy dipping, but I was excited to try out Ghirardelli’s melted wafers for these truffles.
 The biggest problem I usually have with dipping in straight-up chocolate chips is that the melted chips are either too thick to dip, or they dip okay but they don’t “set” afterwards.
 I was pleasantly surprised with how the melted wafers worked out, as they “set” in less than 2 minutes from dipping (so quick I didn’t get to add sprinkles to some of them!).
 They melted within 1.5 minutes in the microwave and they had a smooth texture for easy melting.

 The baking chips come in 10-12 oz chips bags, which is the right amount you need to make this recipe (the 60% cacao and milk chips come in a larger size for more flavor impact).
 I like recipes that are measured to use a whole bag of chocolate chips, otherwise I shove a half-full bag into the back of my pantry and it’s never to be found again.

 This batch makes roughly 18 truffles, so you can easily gift a box of 4 to four people & still have a few for yourself!
 You can print off the box you see above here.

 Creamy homemade chocolate truffles perfect for gifting!

-- 12 ounces Ghirardelli semi-sweet baking chips (you could also use milk chocolate)
+- 12 ounces semi-sweet chocolate chips you could also use milk chocolate

 - 1/3 cup heavy whipping cream